ProAlgos/ProAlgos-Cpp/.github/CONTRIBUTING.md

 ## Testing code

-Algorithms and data structures are implemented as header files (.hpp) in the [`include` directory](include) and then verified via unit test files (.cpp) in the [`test` directory](test).
+Algorithms and data structures are implemented as header files (.hpp) in the [`include` directory][include-dir] and then verified via unit test files (.cpp) in the [`test` directory][test-dir].
 If you're adding an algorithm or data structure, you'll write both the implementation and the unit tests.

 #### Adding unit tests